Research & Development

-Subsequent studies have shown that HGF has multiple biological activities other than cell proliferation, and that it is effective not only for hepatocytes but also for cells in kidney, lung, skin, and other organs.
-In particular, since its action of releasing fibrosis or sclerosis, in which cell functions are impaired due to the accumulation of fibrous components, and its biological activities on nervous cells such as neurons and glial cells were revealed, extensive research results were followed on HGF as a potential therapeutic agent for several intractable diseases.
+Subsequent studies have shown that HGF has multiple biological activities other than cell proliferation, and that it is effective not only for hepatocytes but also for cells in the kidneys, lungs, skin, and other organs.
+In particular, since its action of releasing fibrosis or sclerosis, in which cell functions are impaired due to the accumulation of fibrous components, and its biological activities on nervous cells such as neurons and glial cells were demonstrated, various research results have been reported for HGF as a potential therapeutic agent for several intractable diseases.

 - Clinical trials of HGF protein underway for multiple target indications

 - Late-stage pipeline (Phase III: two studies, Phase II: one study)

 - Resources devoted to development in acute phase spinal cord injury, vocal fold scar and ALS

 We have four pipelines that have progressed to clinical trials, acute phase spinal cord injury, vocal fold scar, amyotrophic lateral sclerosis (ALS), and acute kidney injury, while our partner, Claris Biotherapeutics, is conducting one clinical trial for an ophthalmic disease.
 Several other programs are in the basic research stage.
 Currently, our focus is on the acute phase spinal cord injury program, the most advanced pipeline, and we are concentrating our resources to obtain regulatory approval in Japan.

 |1||Acute Spinal Cord Injury (Acute SCI)||-Phase I/II (double-blind, placebo-controlled study) completed with proof-of-concept clinical data